ScrapsTheRaccoon/Dream-Bound/README.md

 - **CharacterController-based movement —**
   Handling gravity, jumping, and rotation manually rather than relying on a Rigidbody, and layering a separate knockback velocity on top that decays and temporarily locks player input.
 - **Coroutine-driven camera transitions —**
-  Smoothly interpolating the camera between two offset/rotation pairs using Vector3.Lerp and Quaternion.Slerp inside a coroutine, with LateUpdate keeping it locked to the player between flips.
+  Smoothly interpolating the camera between two offset/rotation pairs using `Vector3.Lerp` and `Quaternion.Slerp` inside a coroutine, with LateUpdate keeping it locked to the player between flips.
 - **Event-driven state management —**
-  GameManager broadcasts state changes (Playing, TimeUp, FellOff, LevelFinished) via a C# event, and components like PlayerControls subscribe to disable input or trigger animations without polling.
+  `GameManager` broadcasts state changes (Playing, TimeUp, FellOff, LevelFinished) via a C# event, and components like `PlayerControls` subscribe to disable input or trigger animations without polling.
 - **Singleton pattern —**
-  GameManager, AudioManager, and LevelManager persist across scenes, keeping music, state, and scene loading centralised.
+  `GameManager`, `AudioManager`, and `LevelManager` persist across scenes, keeping music, state, and scene loading centralised.

 ## Planned
 - Additional obstacle types beyond bombs